SuperOfficeDocs/superoffice-docs/docs/identity-management/federated-auth.md

 # Federated authentication

-SuperID is an authentication page that acts as a federation gateway towards the SuperOffice identity provider central-superid, Google, and Office 365.
+SuperID is an authentication page that acts as a federation gateway towards the SuperOffice identity provider central-superid, Google, and Microsoft 365.

 ## Traditionally